-Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions.
+Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions and activities to entertain visitors.

 There are some good day treks around the foothills of Khao Yai National Park.
 They start from the bases of Sarika Waterfall and Nang Rong Waterfall.
 You should always get permission from the park rangers before commencing a trek.